 I have been in university counseling center leadership since 2008 when I started my first job as a one-person counseling center Washington State University Vancouver.
 I was the first full-time mental health professional at the university, and I developed the program so that a single clinician could manage the needs of the 4000 students, many of which were uninsured.

-From there I went to the University of Portland where as a small (4 person) staff we began to experiment with ultra-brief counseling sessions and flexible follow up options.
-This allowed us to see a much greater number of students for care, in addition to significantly improving wait time.
+From there I went to the University of Portland where as a small (4 person) staff we began to experiment further with concise counseling sessions (20-30min).
+This allowed our team to see a much greater number of students for care, in addition to significantly improving wait time.